wesleyduff/Blog-and-Tutorials/src/TDD/README.md

 ## Structure
 Each level of the tutorial will be located in folders.
 1. The setup
-2. Our first failing test
+2. Our first failing test & passing test.
+Does module exist
-3. Going from Red to Green
+3. Going from Red to Green : Checking for method
-4. Going from Green to Refactor to Green again
-5. Finding the next smallest test case and moving forward
-6. Implementing a code coverage tool
-7. Revewing code coverage and getting one hundred percent.
+4. Using expect to fail and pass a test
+5. Setting up Sinon Spies and spying on arguments passed into a function call
+6. Sinon Spy : Checking if a method was called.
+7. How to handle third party API calls with Nock.
+9. Mocking out large collaborators for faster tests : Mocking out methods.

 ## Rules
 - No production code should be written till there is a failing unit test.